Fluphenazine: Medical use

 A 2018 Cochrane review found that fluphenazine was an imperfect treatment and other inexpensive drugs less associated with side effects may be an equally effective choice for people with schizophrenia.
 Another 2018 Cochrane review found that there was limited evidence that newer atypical antipsychotics were more tolerable than fluphenazine.
 Intramuscular depot injection forms are available as both the decanoate and enanthate esters.

 Side effects

 Discontinuation

 The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.
 Symptoms generally resolve after a short period of time.

 There is tentative evidence that discontinuation of antipsychotics can result in psychosis.
 It may also result in reoccurrence of the condition that is being treated.
 Rarely tardive dyskinesia can occur when the medication is stopped.

 Pharmacology

 Pharmacodynamics

-Fluphenazine acts primarily by blocking post-synaptic dopaminergic D_{2} receptors in the basal ganglia, cortical and limbic system.
-It also blocks α_{1} adrenergic receptors, muscarinic M_{1} receptors, and histaminergic H_{1} receptors.
+Fluphenazine acts primarily by blocking post-synaptic dopaminergic D_{2} and D_{1} receptors in the basal ganglia, cortical and limbic system.
+It also blocks α_{1} adrenergic receptors, muscarinic M_{1} receptors, and histaminergic H_{1} receptors, and like other phenothiazines, it competitively inhibits calmodulin.
+Fluphenazine depresses both the release of hypothalamic and hypophyseal hormones and the reticular activating system.